What is hypnosis?

 Any Guarantees?

 Yes.
 I guarantee you that I will make every effort to help you if I believe I am capable of doing so.
 However, if I determine that I am unable to help, I will tell you during the initial consultation.
-You pay for my time and expertise, I know I can do hypnotism very well; the end result is dependent on how well you can, and this very much depends on your level of engagement and cooperation.
+You pay for my time and expertise, I know I can facilitate and guide the hypnotic process very well; the end result is dependent on how well you can, and this very much depends on your level of engagement and cooperation.

 If your question is not answered here, please email or complete the info on the contact page